Back to blog

 The Fee Cap

 Texas caps the resale certificate fee at $375.
-This is the maximum the HOA or management company can charge for the certificate itself.
+That's the maximum the HOA or management company can charge for the certificate itself.

 Some management companies include everything for $375.
-Others itemize aggressively.
+Others itemize like they're billing by the line.
 Know what you're getting before you order.

 Timeline

-The association must deliver the resale certificate within 10 business days of receiving the request and payment.
+The association has 10 business days from receiving the request and payment to deliver the resale certificate.

 Rush Options

-The statute doesn't specifically address rush delivery, but most management companies offer it for an additional fee — typically $50-$150 on top of the standard price.
+The statute doesn't specifically address rush delivery, but most management companies offer it for an extra $50 to $150 on top of the standard price.

 The TREC Contract and HOA Documents

-Texas real estate transactions use standardized contracts from the Texas Real Estate Commission (TREC).
-The relevant form for HOA properties includes specific provisions about HOA documents.
+Texas real estate transactions run on standardized contracts from the Texas Real Estate Commission (TREC).
+For HOA properties, there's a specific addendum that controls the document process.

 The Addendum for Property Subject to Mandatory Membership in a Property Owners Association (TREC Form)

-The timing math matters.
-If the contract gives the seller 10 days to deliver documents and the buyer 7 days to review, that's 17 days of the closing timeline consumed by HOA documents alone.
-On a 30-day closing, that leaves 13 days for everything else.
+The timing math matters here.
+If the contract gives the seller 10 days to deliver and the buyer 7 days to review, that's 17 days of your closing timeline eaten up by HOA documents alone.
+On a 30-day close, you've got 13 days left for everything else.

-If the seller doesn't order immediately, or the management company takes the full 10 days, or the buyer uses the full review period, you're very tight on time.
+If the seller doesn't order right away, or the management company takes the full 10 days, or the buyer uses every last day of the review period, you're squeezed.
+I've seen closings pushed back over exactly this sequence of events.

 Buyer's Termination Right

-During the review period, the buyer can terminate the contract for any reason related to the HOA documents.
-Doesn't like the pet policy?
-Can terminate.
+During the review period, the buyer can terminate for any reason related to the HOA documents.
+Don't like the pet policy?
+Terminate.
 Assessment too high?
-Can terminate.
-Doesn't like the shade of beige required for exterior paint?
+Terminate.
+Don't like the shade of beige required for exterior paint?
 Technically, yes.
+Terminate.

-This termination right is unconditional during the review period — the buyer doesn't need to show the issue is "material."
-They just need to terminate before the deadline.
+This right is unconditional during the review period.
+The buyer doesn't need to prove the issue is "material."
+They just need to pull the trigger before the deadline.

-This is actually a powerful protection for Texas buyers, but it's also a potential headache for sellers who receive late terminations over minor issues.
+It's a powerful protection for Texas buyers, and a real headache for sellers who get a late termination over something that feels trivial.

 Self-Managed HOAs in Texas

-Texas has a significant number of self-managed HOAs — associations run by volunteer homeowners without a professional management company.
-Estimates suggest 30-40% of Texas HOAs are self-managed.
+Texas has a lot of self-managed HOAs, associations run by volunteer homeowners with no professional management company.
+Estimates put it at 30 to 40% of all Texas HOAs.

-Getting a resale certificate from a self-managed HOA is a different experience:
+Getting a resale certificate from one of these is its own challenge.

-Potential for errors.
-A volunteer treasurer might miss required items or provide outdated information.
-There's no professional staff double-checking the work.
+There's also real potential for errors.
+A volunteer treasurer might miss required items or hand over outdated numbers.
+Nobody on staff is double-checking the work because there is no staff.

 Common Texas HOA Issues at Closing